Transform store-bought pie crust into savory homemade crackers, a snap to make and a tasty addition for your soup bowl!

 Use a turkey or chicken smoked sausage for a healthier alternative, or andouille sausage for extra spice and heat.

 We enjoy this soup year round and it’s a favorite that’s requested regularly by my hubby.
-It’s super flavorful and healthy for the New Year too!
 Use cubed butternut squash available at most grocery stores for a time-saving shortcut.

 What are your favorite cold weather soups?